-Citation: Jahromizadeh, S. (2013).
-Join rate control and scheduling for providing bounded delay with high efficiency in multihop wireless networks.
+Citation: Jahromizadeh, Soroush (2013).
+Joint rate control and scheduling for providing bounded delay with high efficiency in multihop wireless networks.
 (Unpublished Doctoral thesis, City University London)

-This is the accepted version of the paper.
+This is the unspecified version of the paper.

 This version of the publication may differ from the final published version.